Rondo Hatton Classic Horror Awards: Significance

 Horror magazines and websites, including Dread Central, regularly report on the nominations and awards lists.

-The awards have been mentioned in such outlets as The Hollywood Reporter, The Austin Chronicle, Famous Monsters of Filmland, Movieweb, MeTV, the UK's Horror Channel, and the Tampa Bay Times, as well as scholarly journals including Psychology and Education, textbooks including Recovering 1940s Horror Cinema: Traces of a Lost Decade.
+The awards have been mentioned in such outlets as The Hollywood Reporter, The Austin Chronicle, Famous Monsters of Filmland, Movieweb, MeTV, the UK's Horror Channel, and the Tampa Bay Times, as well as scholarly journals including Psychology and Education, and textbooks including Recovering 1940s Horror Cinema: Traces of a Lost Decade.

 Monster Kid Hall of Fame annual awards

 In their second year, the Rondo Classic Horror Film Awards created the Monster Kid Hall of Fame, with four to nine, but generally six, living or dead inductees.
 Also created was another honorary award, Monster Kid of the Year, given to individuals with some important achievement in the field that year.